Organisation and Employees

 BI Norwegian Business School has an Education Affairs Committee for each programme area: Bachelor, Master, Executive and Doctorates.

 The Education Affairs Committees are advisory bodies for the dean in the academic issues he/she is in charge of.
 The Committee deals with academic issues such as treatment of study plans, review of course descriptions (objectives, topics, literature, pedagogical models and forms of assessment), assessment of the areas and levels of expertise of lecturers, counsellors and external examiners, study progress requirements, admission rules, assessment of partners and approval of in-house courses, studies and programmes to be approved with credits.

 BAMU is BI’s working environment committee.
 BAMU shall work for the implementation of a fully satisfactory working environment in all our activities.
-The committee is to participate in the planning of safety and environmental work, and must carefully monitor developments in matters that affect the safety, health and welfare of the employees.
+The committee is to participate in the planning of safety and environmental work and must carefully monitor developments in matters that affect the safety, health and welfare of the employees.
 BAMU shall ensure that BI’s safety and working environment efforts, as well as HSE measures, are properly handled.

+«Help», a common physical and digital help service, was established to make it easier for employees to understand where they might get help concerning different types of technical problems and learning-related problems.
 Digital projects, and the KS project in particular, have resulted in a need to develop uniform work processes and to document roles and responsibilities.
 This work has shown the need for better documentation of BI’s governance structure as a basis for building a common organizational understanding across BI.

 It has been decided to establish a new unit for Governance, Risk and Compliance in order to pool resources and work in a coordinated and systematic way in this area.
 In the same way, the OU (Organization Development) and HR Department was reorganized to strengthen management and project support.